 Recency of Education Requirements

-Additional courses in dietetic or a related area are required to update a degree which was completed five or more years prior to the current application deadline.
-The number of required credits is outlined below:
+Additional courses in dietetics or a related area are required to update a degree that was completed five or more years prior to the current application deadline.
+The number of required credits is outlined as follows.

 Application Process